topaz-gitadmin/Manual/docs/AddOns-Integration/Import-from-Excel/Manual.md

 To create new dynamic import code enter the following information:

--   **Code** - User definable code to define import layout
+-   **Code** - User definable code to specify import layout
--   **Import Type** - Options to create General journal, Sales or Purchase Invoices
+-   **Import Type** - Select from General journal, Purchase Document or Sales Document
 -   **Description** - User definable description to define import layout
 -   **Excel Row of First Data Line** - Line Number for first journal line in excel where data to be imported starts